create col_type

 Stormbase is not developped in Lua, it is developped in native C.

-clause, see here under) Stormbase calls Lua code.
+But in some cases (callbacks and where clause, see here under) Stormbase calls Lua code.

 Standard Lua code (provided in Stormbase installer) is located in _FUNCTIONS/stormbase.lua.